The bold look of the New Zealand Flax, Phormium tenax [FOR-mee-um TEN-aks] helps add a dramatic touch using potted plants for patio or balcony design.

 Try to manually remove the insects using a cloth or a spray.
 If this doesn’t work, use an insecticide like neem oil.

-Another issue is brown tips on the leaves.
+Another issue is brown tips on the sword-like leaves.
 This is often a sign that the plant has dried out.

 Water more frequently and cut any dead foliage.